 After shocking revelations of abuse and torture in a youth detention centre in the Northern Territory in 2016, Australia has recently ratified the Optional Protocol to the Convention against Torture (OPCAT) (see Naylor 2020).

-the New Zealand context, in December 2020, the Human Rights Commission released a new report “Time for a Paradigm Shift: A Follow Up Review of Seclusion and Restraint Practices in New Zealand” (Shalev, 2020).
+In the New Zealand context, in December 2020, the Human Rights Commission released a new report “Time for a Paradigm Shift: A Follow Up Review of Seclusion and Restraint Practices in New Zealand” (Shalev, 2020).
 Among the report’s findings was that the use of seclusion remains disproportionality high with Māori and Pacific Peoples.
 The report also documented that disproportion use of seclusion within women’s prisons, where Māori women made up 78% of all stays in the most restrictive form of segregation in 2019 and were segregated for longer than European or Pacific women (2020, 8).
 In March 2021, New Zealand Corrections Minister Kelvin Davis ordered an urgent overhaul of Auckland Women's Prison following allegations of ‘degrading’ and ‘inhumane’ treatment of prisoners.
 The overhaul was triggered following allegations of unreasonable use of pepper spray and confinement cells (The Conversation, 23 March, 2021).